Safe Table Learning Collaborative for Medical Officers

 |8 a.m.||Check-in and Networking Breakfast|

-- Describe the unique collaborative partnership that exists between the state medical and hospital associations and reinforce the importance of setting competition aside in the interest of improving on patient safety and healthcare quality in our state.
+- Describe the unique collaborative forum that sets competition aside in the interest of improving on patient safety and healthcare quality in our state.

 - Review current research supported rationale for taking action to improve physician well-being, and review the results of the Washington State Physician and Advanced Practitioner Wellness Survey.